sybrenjansen/mpire/docs/usage/index.rst

 ``multiprocessing.Process`` class.
 These shared objects are treated as ``copy-on-write``, they are only copied once changes are made to them, otherwise they share the same memory address.
 This is convenient if you want to let workers access a large dataset that wouldn't fit in memory when copied multiple times.
-When shared objects are copied they are only copied once for each worker.
+When shared objects are copied they are only copied once for each worker, in contrast to copying it for each task which is done when using a regular ``multiprocessing.Pool``.

 By using a ``multiprocessing.Array``, ``multiprocessing.Value``, or another object with ``multiprocessing.Manager`` you could even store results in the same object from multiple processes.
 However, be aware of the possible locking behavior